pavinduLakshan/payhere-js-sdk/README.md

 </p>

 # payhere-js-sdk
 Full Fledged JavaScript SDK for payhere.lk

-Payhere is one of the most popular payment gateways in Sri Lanka, yet there is still no comfortable way to integrate Payhere with modern front end JS frameworks such as
-React.js, Angular.js, and Vue.js.
-This NPM package can be used for a seamless Payhere integration with your single page web app.
+Payhere, one of the most popular payment gateways in Sri Lanka, lacks a developer-friendly integration with modern front-end JS frameworks like React.js, Angular.js, and Vue.js etc. But worry not!
+We have developed an NPM package specifically designed to effortlessly integrate Payhere into your single-page web app, ensuring a seamless user experience.

-Have a look at [example code](/examples) or the [demo React.js app](https://pavindulakshan.github.io/payhere-js-sdk/).
+Have a look at [example code](/samples) or the [demo React.js app](https://pavindulakshan.github.io/payhere-js-sdk/).

 ## Features